OctopusDeploy/OctoProduct/chapter1/chapter1.md

 To address these limitations, environments can be implemented via the second method of using multiple clusters.
 Individual clusters provide a high degree of separation between environments, isolating resources like network traffic, cluster wide resources like CRDs, and node CPU and memory.

-Most likely you will use a combination of the two approaches by having a single cluster for the development and test environments, and a separate cluster for production.
+Most likely you will use a combination of the two approaches by having a shared cluster for the development and test environments, and a separate cluster for production.

 ### Securing deployments in Kubernetes